xcx0902/x-sune/README.md

    ```

 Ensure that any new models you add are supported by the respective API providers and that you have the necessary API keys configured in the `secret.txt` file.

+## System Prompt Configuration

+The system prompt is used to set the context and provide instructions to the AI when processing chat messages.
+To modify the system prompt, update the `SYSTEM_PROMPT` string in the `backend.py` file.
+For example, you can change the name of the AI or adjust the personality it should emulate.